owaisqayyum/100daysofcode/Day3/readme.md

 # Day 3

-On day 2 i implemented the following small projects.
+On day 3 i implemented the following small projects.

-1. Life in Weeks
-2. Body Mass Index (BMI Calculator)
+1. Treasure finder
+2. Advanced BMI Calculator
-3. Tips Calculator
+3. Love Calculator
+4. Pizza Order
+5. Leap Year
+6. Even or Odd number.

+while implementing these projects i learnt about conditional statements, nested conditional statements. if-elif statements, conditional operators, conversion from uppercase to lower case and counting number of times a char occured in a string.